AdvancedPhotonSource/GSAS-II/docs/source/GSASIIobj.rst

 For every single crystal a histogram, the ``'Data'`` item contains the structure factors as an np.array in item `'RefList'`.
-The columns in that array are documented below.
+The columns in that array are documented below for non-superspace phases.

 .. tabularcolumns:: |l|p{4in}|